arkrow/PyMusicLooper/README.md

 ## Version History

+- v2.5.0 Added option to print loop points to terminal STDOUT (contributed by Coolsonickirby).
+Project relicensed to MIT license as of v2.5+.
+- v2.4.0 Temporarily disabled preserve_tags features to resolve dependency installation issues; pending re-implementation.
 - v2.3.0 Partial code re-organization and improvement; better exception handling
 - v2.2.0 Merged the 'complete' installation option with the 'core' installation
 - v2.1.0 CLI can now be launched directly by calling `pymusiclooper` in the terminal